phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 Note that pblum scaling is computed (and applied to flux scaling) based on intrinsic luminosities (`pblum`).

+For any `dataset` which does not support pblum scaling (rv or lp dataset, for example), will have their absolute intensities exposed.

 Note that luminosities cannot be exposed for any dataset in which `pblum_mode` is 'scale to data' as the entire light curve must be computed prior to scaling.